 Before the availability of specific treatments like pirfenidone and nintedanib, about half of people with IPF lived at least 3 years from their diagnosis.
 Around 1 in 5 survived for more than 5 years.

 It's hoped these figures will be improved by the availability of new treatments to slow the disease's progression.

+The NCARDRS help scientists look for better ways to prevent and treat IPF.
 You can opt out of the register at any time.

 Page last reviewed: 20 May 2019